Table of Contents

 20/08/2009 | KDE | Donations > Open Source | 25€ |

-Templates are a kind of reference operations.
+Templates are a kind of reference transactions.
 When scheduling a template, every new occurrence will be exactly equal to the template.
 Let's reuse our previous chapter example, by creating a template like this:

 Table 4.4.
 Scheduled Templates (step 1)